harishdurga/my-notes/GCP/Intro.md

     GCP has around 103 zones and 34 regions.
 We can find the upto date info on locations at <a href="cloud.google.com/about/locations">cloud.google.com/about/locations</a>
 </blockquote>

+### Dates
+ES supports three formats
+1. date without time
+2. date with time
+3. milliseconds since the epoch(long)

+By default UTC timezone is assumed and date must be formatted according to ISO 8601 spec